jhell85/Capstone/layout&goals.md

         - Bets that have been accepted by another user
         - Bets that are still waiting to be accepted by another user (open bet)
     - Closed bets the user is involved in
-        - Bets that have been agreed by all users involved that the outcome was settled
+        - (Completed bets) that have been agreed by all users involved that the payment was settled
-        - Bets that have not been agreed to being settled
+        - (Open completed) Bets that have not been agreed to being settled yet
 2. Bets
     - odds placed bets
         - give users the options to change odds but show what vegas or other online casinos are offering in odds play
     - give users options to bet with points giving or reciving points to a certian side
-    - straight up bet no odds
+    - straight up bet no odds no points ex: I bet you $10 that this team won't win
-    - text base bets
+    - text base bets (we have no way to determine a winner on this it must be decided between users involved)